 To understand where we are today, we must look at how far the Church has come.
 For centuries, cremation was strictly forbidden because it was often used by groups who sought to deny the Christian belief in the resurrection of the body.
 This changed in 1963 when the Church officially lifted the ban, acknowledging that the physical state of the remains does not prevent God from raising the body on the last day.

 Despite this shift, the Church remains clear: cremation should not be chosen for reasons contrary to Christian doctrine.
-In 2025, the preference remains to have the body present for the funeral Mass, with cremation following afterward.
-This "body-first" approach allows the community to honor the person as they were in life before the transformation of the remains.
+The preference remains to have the body present for the funeral Mass, with cremation following afterward.
+This "body-first" approach allows the community to honor the person as they were in life before the cremation takes place.

 The Theological Foundation